 Adjunct Instructor, Adult Education Instructor, Adult Education Teacher, Architectural Drafting Instructor, Assistant Professor, Associate Professor, Automotive Instructor, Automotive Technology Instructor, Aviation Maintenance Instructor, Barbering Instructor, Building Trades Instructor, Business Education Instructor, CADD Instructor (Computer-Aided Drafting and Design Instructor), Carpentry Instructor, Clinical Instructor, Commercial Art Instructor, Computer Repair Instructor, Cosmetology Instructor, Drafting Instructor, Electrical Technology Instructor, Electronics Technology Instructor, Faculty Member, Flight Instructor, Gemology Instructor, HVAC-R Instructor (Heating, Ventilation, Air Conditioning, And Refrigeration Instructor), Industrial Electrical Technology Instructor, Industrial Maintenance Instructor, Instructor, Machine Tool Technician Instructor, Masonry Instructor, Massage Therapy Instructor, Mechanical Maintenance Instructor, Office Technology Instructor, Pipefitting Instructor, Professor, Residential Construction Instructor, Skin Care Instructor, Teacher, Technical Instructor, Technology Instructor, Upholstery Instructor, Vocational Horticulture Instructor, Vocational Instructor, Vocational Trainer, Welding Instructor

-Employment of Vocational Education Teachers, Postsecondary is projected to Decline 3 percent from 2018 to 2028
+Employment of Vocational Education Teachers, Postsecondary is projected to show little or no change from 2018 to 2028.

 Annual Projected Job Openings

 ★ Number of granted degrees for degree type, All, is listed after the major.